Estimated reading time: 5 minutes

 Usually when I cook Asian rice recipes, I don’t stir it at all.
 But because of the coconut milk and paste in this Thai Green Rice, I do it twice while it’s cooking.
 That’s to prevent a crust from forming at the bottom.
 Of course, if you are a fan of Persian Rice and Tahdig, as I am, you might want that burnt crust!
 But be warned, you’ll have to increase the recipe proportions, so as to have enough actual rice for everyone!

 Green Thai Curry Paste: Now I am going to assume that you will be using a shop bought paste here, which, in this day and age, should be readily available.
 However, if you are feeling adventurous, you can make your own, just click the link above for the recipe.

-Lemongrass – always use only the bottom half.
+Lemongrass: Always use the bottom half only.
 Click on the link for more info.

 I love to serve this on a plate lined with banana leaves.
 If not serving immediately, line a deep dish all around with banana leaves, pile the green rice in, cover with another layer of leave and place a lid/plate over.
 The hot rice will absorb the flavour of the leaves and the resulting dish is like nothing you’ve had before!